Hybrid Approach for Enhancing Lesion Segmentation in Fundus Images: Methods

-The Attention U-net, an evolution of the basic U-net, includes an attention gate mechanism to focus on essential regions and suppress less relevant features.
+\cite{oktay_attention_2018} The Attention UNet, an evolution of the basic UNet, includes an attention gate mechanism to focus on essential regions and suppress less relevant features.
 Its lightweight design improves data representation without significantly increasing computational load or model parameters.
 Its versatility and modular design make it easily integrated into various CNN architectures, enhancing its utility in image analysis.